 The global amusement park industry is $25 billion and is dominated by the US which holds 50% of the pie.
 The US is followed by Asia pacific (27%) and Europe (20%), Canada and Latin America form a small portion of the global market.

 Global footfalls in 2011 were 196.3 million for the top 25 parks.
 This was an increase of 3.8% over the previous year.
 The North American market grew 2.90%, Asian market by 7.50% and European market by 2.8% in the year 2011.

 Indian amusement park industry

 The first amusement park in India was Appu Ghar opened in 1984 in Delhi.
-The amusement park industry in India can be broken down in stages as shown below

 The Indian amusement park industry is 2600 Cr and there are 150 amusement parks in the country.
 The annual footfall for the industry is 58-60 million.
 This is expected to grow 10-15% in the next 5 years.
-Investments to the tune of 17500 Cr are lined up for 12 parks, the largest being the one in Surat which is to be set up at a cost of 10000 Cr, it is a joint venture with Atlanta Limited and is spread over 3200 acres.
+Investments to the tune of 17500 Cr are lined up for 12 parks, the largest being the one in Surat which is to be set up at a cost of 10000 Cr, it is a joint venture with Atlanta Ltd and is spread over 3200 acres.